Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/UserControlLogic.md

 ### CloseViewModelOnUnloaded

-Gets or sets a value indicating whether the user control should close any existing view model when the control is unloaded from the visual tree.Set this property to`false` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.By default, this value is`true`.
+Gets or sets a value indicating whether the user control should close any existing view model when the control is unloaded from the visual tree.
+Set this property to`false` if a view model should be kept alive and re-used for unloading/loading instead of creating a new one.
+By default, this value is`true`.

 ### CreateWarningAndErrorValidatorForViewModel

-Gets or sets a value indicating whether to create a [WarningAndErrorValidator](#) for the current control.If a user control does not have any [InfoBarMessageControl](#) or equivalent control, it is useless to create a [WarningAndErrorValidator](#) for the current control.The default value is determined by the DefaultCreateWarningAndErrorValidatorForViewModelValue property.
+Gets or sets a value indicating whether to create a [WarningAndErrorValidator](#) for the current control.
+If a user control does not have any [InfoBarMessageControl](#) or equivalent control, it is useless to create a [WarningAndErrorValidator](#) for the current control.
+The default value is determined by the DefaultCreateWarningAndErrorValidatorForViewModelValue property.

 ### DefaultCreateWarningAndErrorValidatorForViewModelValue

 Gets or sets a value for the CreateWarningAndErrorValidatorForViewModel property.
-This way, the behavior can be changed an entire application to prevent disabling it on every control.The default value is`true`.
+This way, the behavior can be changed an entire application to prevent disabling it on every control.
+The default value is`true`.

 ### DefaultSkipSearchingForInfoBarMessageControlValue

 Gets or sets a value for the SkipSearchingForInfoBarMessageControl property.
-This way, the behavior can be changed an entire application to prevent disabling it on every control.The default value is`false`.
+This way, the behavior can be changed an entire application to prevent disabling it on every control.
+The default value is`false`.

 ### DefaultSupportParentViewModelContainersValue

-Gets or sets the default value for the SupportParentViewModelContainers property.The default value is`true`.
+Gets or sets the default value for the SupportParentViewModelContainers property.
+The default value is`true`.

 ### DefaultUnloadBehaviorValue

-Gets or sets the default value for the UnloadBehavior property.The default value is SaveAndCloseViewModel.
+Gets or sets the default value for the UnloadBehavior property.
+The default value is SaveAndCloseViewModel.